SLO CAL Travel Advisory

 - Movie theaters (outdoor only with modifications)

-- Gyms and Fitness Centers (outdoor only with modifications)
+- Gyms and Fitness Centers (open indoor with modifications - 10% capacity)

 - Hair Salons and Barbershops (open indoors with modifications)